jxjo/Xoptfoil2/docs/airfoil_optimization/basics.md

 # Basics of Optimization
 {: .no_toc }
-The basics of airfoil optimization are explained in this short introduction.
+The basics of airfoil optimization will be explained in this short introduction.
 In doing so, we will take a targeted approach to the ‘objective function’ - the core of an optimization task.
 {: .fs-5 .fw-300 }